Answers to common questions about Handshake's virtual career fair platform, set to launch in July 2020.

 Can all employers attend my virtual fair?

 - All employers can attend and engage with students at a virtual fair when invited by a university, subject to university attendance fees.
-There will be no Handshake charge to attend a university event and we will not gate any employers from access to an institution.
+There will be no Handshake charge to attend a university event and we will not gate any employers from access to an institution

 - There will still be an ability for you as a university to charge employers for fairs via Handshake, as before with physical fairs.

-- For our premium employers, we may provide additional tools to help them manage their own virtual events across many institutions at once, tie event attendance into their workflows, and for better ways for them to engage their employee population beyond recruiters.
+- For our premium employers, we may provide additional tools to help them manage their own virtual events across many schools at once, tie event attendance into their workflows, and for better ways for them to engage their employee population beyond recruiters.
 All of that is still under discussion.

 Other vendors cap the number of employers who can sign up for a career fair—will Handshake have a maximum number of employers that you can support?